tamas-len/obsidian-notes/content/ib/Philosophy 2527.md

 created: 2025-11-25
 last-modified: 2025-11-25
 cssclasses:
-  - pen-red
 ---
-Log in to [this website][https://sites.google.com/uwcad.it/philosophy/] with your uwcad account USE the website --> tips, examples, guides, handuouts In my notes on this website you can find reworked handouts for better understanding
+Log in to [this website](https://sites.google.com/uwcad.it/philosophy/) with your uwcad account USE the website --> tips, examples, guides, handuouts In my notes on this website you can find reworked handouts for better understanding